Rise Above Plastics

 If it’s all around us, where do we start?

 It’s not about trying to tackle the overall picture for now.
 We can only control the plastic we use and discard on a daily basis.
+Until September 30, 2019, take the provincial government’s survey to have your say on how plastics can be dealt with here.
+We urge you to follow our guidelines so that we can be a collective force with our responses.
 Let’s take a look at the most commonly found items in the ocean, from the 2018 International Coastal Cleanup day from the Ocean Conservancy:

 Top 10 Plastic Items In The Ocean In 2018: